EGPostema/DrawerDissect/README.md

 #### 3️⃣ **Use Open-Source Models with Our Training Data** ❗ [Coming Soon]

-Our pipeline currently relies on **Roboflow** (for object detection) and **Anthropic** (for text transcription), which require paid accounts.
+Our pipeline currently relies on **Roboflow** (for object detection/segmentation) and **Anthropic** (for text transcription), which require paid accounts.
 However, many **free, open-source** AI models exist for image processing and transcription.
 These often require a GPU but eliminate subscription costs.
 While we don’t yet support an easy toggle between methods, you’re welcome to modify our code to integrate open-source alternatives.

 ##### 🔧 **What You’d Need to Modify**
 - **Roboflow-dependent scripts** (object detection & segmentation):